Georg Baselitz: Since 2014

 To this day, Baselitz is still an active, yet controversial artist and highly critical of German politics.
-Over the past years, Baselitz has been working on a series of quiet portraits of both he and his wife, Elke, painted with dark washes of blue and black, somber tones that point to a mediation on mortality and aging.
+Over the past years, Baselitz has been working on a series of quiet portraits of both him and his wife, Elke, painted with dark washes of blue and black, somber tones that point to a mediation on mortality and aging.

-Due to his 80th birthday on 23 January 2018, several retrospectives were held in his honor; for instance at Pinakothek der Moderne in Munich, Fondation Beyeler and Kunstmuseum in Basel, as well as in the U.S. at the Hirshhorn Museum in Washington D.C.
+Due to his 80th birthday on 23 January 2018, several retrospectives were held in his honor; for instance at Pinakothek der Moderne in Munich, Fondation Beyeler and Kunstmuseum in Basel, as well as in the U.S. at the Hirshhorn Museum in Washington, D.C.
 With over 100 works highlighting six decades, the Hirshhorn's exhibition was the first major U.S. retrospective of Baselitz in more than twenty years.

-Devotion, an exhibition of paintings and works on paper by Baselitz inspired by self-portraits of artists he admires or is influenced by, was exhibited at Gagosian gallery in New York in early 2019.
+Devotion, an exhibition of paintings and works on paper by Baselitz inspired by self-portraits of artists he admires or is influenced by, was exhibited at Gagosian Gallery in New York in early 2019.
 The same year, Alan Cristea Gallery also published a series of 32 etchings by the artist of the same title.

 In 2019 a retrospective curated by Kosme de Barañano was held at the Gallerie dell'Accademia in Venice, Italy, to coincide with the 58th Venice Biennale, the first exhibition by a living artist in the museum gallery.
 He also curated a special exhibition celebrating the life and work of his friend and fellow artist, Emilio Vedova, at the Fondazione Emilio e Annabianca Vedova, entitled Vedova di/by Baselitz.

 In October 2021 a major retrospective opened at the Centre Pompidou including paintings, sculptures, drawings and prints, as well display cases with archival and documentary material.
 The exhibition was the last one curated by Bernard Blistène as director of the museum.

 Style

 In the 1970s, Baselitz became famous for his upside-down images.
 He is seen as a revolutionary painter as he draws the viewer's attention to his works by making them think and sparking their interest.
-The subjects of the paintings don't seem to be as significant as the work's visual insight.
+The subjects of the paintings do not seem to be as significant as the work's visual insight.
 Throughout his career, Baselitz has varied his style, ranging from layering substances to his style, since the 1990s, which focuses more on lucidity and smooth changes.
 His drawings and paintings of the past ten years show the artist revisiting, correcting, and varying his earlier work.
 Self-reflection goes hand in hand with an insouciant and surprisingly unfettered graphic style.